-Did you know that we have twelve cocktails on our Budapest taproom menu?
+Did you know that we have fifteen cocktails on our Budapest taproom menu?

 And there’s a good reason why (beyond the fact that we love them) — cocktails are the perfect complement to our wide range of beers!

-But before you try them one by one to find your favorite pre or after-beer drink, you should brush up on your cocktail-related knowledge by reading through this blog post.
-You’re sure to impress all your mates with the things you’re about to learn:
+But before trying them all to find your favorite pre or after-beer drink, you should brush up on your cocktail-related knowledge by reading through this post.
+You’ll surely impress your mates with the things you’re about to learn:

 - The cocktail’s etymology and history

-- Our 5 absolute favorite cocktails and how we prepare them
+- Our six absolute favorite mixed drinks and how we prepare them in the Gravity taproom.

 Let’s dive in.